SpyderProtocol-V1/SpyderProtocolV1/README.md

 - CDP and CDP Engine
 - Emergency shutdown
 - Governance
-- Honzon as an interface to other components
+- Image  Protocol as an interface to other components

 Note: This section is still work in progress, we will update more information as we progress.
 Refer to the [Github Wiki](https://github.com/SpyderProtocol-V1/Spyder/wiki) for more details.